NickCloudAT/ttt2-bodyguard/README.md

 If the Player you need to protect dies, you will get some damage (or die depending on the Convar settings below) and you will also get a new Player to protect.

 If you damage the Person you should protect, he will get less damage and you will get much damage back (Depending on the convar settings below).
-If you manage to kill the Person you need to protect somehow, you will also die (Depending on the convar settings below).
+If you somehow manage to kill the Person you need to protect, you will also die (Depending on the convar settings below).

 ## Convars